Ted Cruz Slapped Down After Joking About 'Awesome' Cancun Vacation

-Category: World Politics Hits: 9Sen.
+Category: World Politics Hits: 29Sen.
 Ted Cruz (R-TX) faced a scolding online on Tuesday after he joked about "awesome" Cancun vacations.
 Earlier this year, Cruz fled to Cancun as Texas was facing massive power outages due to a winter storm.
 The senator was defiant about the vacation as he shared a tweet promoting "awesome" trips to Cancun on Tuesday.
 Awesome! https://t.co/SH9h5Ia2n7 — Ted Cruz (@tedcruz) May 18, 2021 But commenters quickly pointed out that many suffered as a result of the deadly winter storm.
 "A child froze to death," one person replied, referring to an 11-year-old boy who died in a freezing mobile home.
 "Don't think your constituents find your sense of humor appealing after you abandoned them in a time of crisis," another commenter agreed.
 Read some of the responses below.
 A child froze to death — Mankrik’s Wife (@Marty_Shannon) May 18, 2021

 Read more https://crooksandliars.com/2021/05/ted-cruz-cancun